 Cllr.
 Crane was asked to investigate 'stray' repeater speed limit signs and pursue their reinstatement.

 A member of the public raised the matter of the Development of a Farm Classroom at Frogmary Green Farm, which, it was claimed was being delayed by opposition from the Lopen Parish Council It was pointed out that both Lopen and South Petherton Councils had supported the application but that it was being delayed whilst the AD application was being considered by Somerset County Council, the position being confirmed by Cllr.
-Dance..
+Dance.

 The meeting closed 8.58pm